-Object-Type Inheritance
+13.4 Object-Type Inheritance

 Object-type inheritance allows a new object type to be created by extending another object type.
-The new object type is then a subtype of the object type from which it
+The new object type is then a subtype of the object type from which it extends.
+The subtype automatically inherits all the attributes and methods defined in the supertype.
+The subtype can add attributes and methods and overload or override methods inherited from the supertype.

 Object-type inheritance introduces substitutability.
-Substitutability is the ability of a slot declared to hold a value of type T in addition to any subtype of type T. Oracle JDBC drivers handle substitutability transparently.
+Substitutability is the ability of a slot declared to hold a value of type $\mathtt{T}$ in addition to any subtype of type $\mathtt{T}$ .
+Oracle JDBC drivers handle substitutability transparently.

 A database object is returned with its most specific type without losing information.
-For example, if the STUDENT_T object is stored in a PERSON_T slot, Oracle JDBC driver returns a Java object that represents the STUDENT_T object.
+For example, if the STUDENT\T object is stored in a PERSON\T slot, Oracle JDBC driver returns a Java object that represents the STUDENT\T object.

-- Creating Subtypes
+- About Creating Subtypes (page 13-17)

-- Implementing Customized Classes for Subtypes
+- About Implementing Customized Classes for Subtypes (page 13-18)

-- Retrieving Subtype Objects
+- About Retrieving Subtype Objects (page 13-23)

-- Creating Subtype Objects
+- Creating Subtype Objects (page 13-26)

-- Sending Subtype Objects
+- Sending Subtype Objects (page 13-26)

-- Accessing Subtype Data Fields
+- Accessing Subtype Data Fields (page 13-26)

-- Inheritance Metadata Methods
+- Inheritance Metadata Methods (page 13-28)